captainjs/ChangeCIDLinux/README.md

 **USE AT YOU OWN RISK!**

 ## Prerequisites:

--A working Linux.
+* A working Linux.
 I tested using a live usb stick of Ubuntu 21.10.
--Installing "gcc" to compile the code: sudo apt install gcc -A computer with SD card reader, I tested on an old Dell Latitude E6430.
+* Installing "gcc" to compile the code: sudo apt install gcc
+* A computer with SD card reader, I tested on an old Dell Latitude E6430.
--A SD adapter to fit the micro SD card
+* A SD adapter to fit the micro SD card
--A 32GB Micro SD card, Samsung Evo Plus SD, older than 2016.
+* A 32GB Micro SD card, Samsung Evo Plus SD, older than 2016.
 Note: Apparently, newer versions have a vulnerability patched, the one that was allowing to change the CID.
 It is possible that it works for other cards.
 There is a lot of information spread on several websites, refer to Raburton's website, the url is shared above.

 ## Usage: